+The 25-mile section of U.S. 550 from Silverton to Ouray is frequently called the Million Dollar Highway.
 U.S. Highway 550 in Colorado is a two-lane mountainous road.
 It is one of only two north–south U.S. Highways in Colorado which runs west of the Continental Divide.

 The San Juan Skyway makes a 232-mile loop on Highways 550, 62, 145 and 160, and passes through towns such as Ouray, Silverton, Durango, Cortez, and Telluride (see map to the right).

 Though the entire 25-mile stretch is known as the Million Dollar Highway, it is really the 12 miles (19 km) south of Ouray through the Uncompahgre Gorge to the summit of Red Mountain Pass which gains the highway its name.

 This stretch through the gorge is challenging and potentially hazardous to drive; it is characterized by steep cliffs, narrow lanes, and a lack of guardrails.The ascent of Red Mountain Pass is marked with a number of hairpin curves used to gain elevation, and again, narrow lanes for traffic, many carved directly into the rocky sides of mountains.

 |Interactive Google Map of the Million Dollar Highway|

 The highway leaves Silverton and proceeds up Mineral Creek Valley before ascending to Red Mountain Pass.
 The ruins of the Longfellow Mine are visible along the way.
 The highway then goes through a series of steep grades and hairpin turns before reaching Lookout Point, which offers a stunning view of the town of Ouray.